Merchandising Modern Art

 Shrub to sculpture: "Your mother was an Imagist!"

-A committee of 11 museum officials and architecture experts culled from a list of 209 firms a final list of 6: 2 were Japanese, 2 were American (from New York and California), and 2 were European.
+A committee of 11 museum officials and architecture experts culled from a list of 209 firms a final list of six: two were Japanese, two were American (from New York and California), and two were European.
 One of those was Kleihues.

 Certain local guardians of Chicago's architectural reputation took issue with either the MCA's selection process or its result.
 Inland Architect editor Richard Solomon complained that the finalists' geographic origins figured as prominently on the museum's agenda as their design skills—an effort, he said, to "position the MCA . . . within the international architectural community."
 This priority, Solomon argued, led the committee to discriminate against Chicago firms.
 (Solomon's suggestion that Chicago institutions have a patriotic duty to hire Chicago architects was generally dismissed; as noted author Robert C. Twombly said in a letter, "What silliness!")
 Stanley Tigerman, one of the Chicago architects who did not make the MCA's final list, sniped in Inland Architect at the unnamed "less-than-cutting-edge European architect" chosen for the project.